-It goes cranks up louder than you might imagine, and the lean, thin sound of the previous models has been replaced by actual bass notes, full-bodied voices and a smoother treble.
+It cranks up far louder than you might imagine, and the lean, thin sound of the previous models has been replaced by actual bass notes, full-bodied voices and a smoother treble.
 You shouldn’t think of this as a serious sound system, but it’s a great little speaker for soundtracking your latest kitchen experiment.

-And you can use Alexa to set timers, convert ounces to grams, translate ingredient names, dim your smart lights, send music to other Alexa-enabled speakers in the house, tell terrible jokes and, of course, control your tunes.
-“Alexa, play Chop Suey.”
+And speaking of kitchens, you can use Alexa to set timers, convert ounces to grams, or even translate ingredient names.
+It'll also dim your smart lights, send music to other Alexa-enabled speakers around the house, tell terrible jokes and, of course, control your tunes.

-One glance at the Andiamo and you might assume it to be a Bang & Olufsen speaker, particularly if you’ve never heard the name Tivoli.
+One glance at the Andiamo and you might assume it to be the latest offering from Bang & Olufsen – particularly if you’ve never heard the name Tivoli.
 Of course, being mistaken for a B&O product is no bad thing, particularly at this comparatively wallet-friendly price, although it does bring with it certain sonic expectations.

-The good news is that the Andiamo sounds as good as it looks, and goes much louder than you might expect.
+The good news is that the Andiamo sounds as good as it looks, and cranks up much louder than you might expect.
 It’s also bassy, but in a well-balanced, integrated way, and has the rhythmic sensibilities of a serious speaker.

-Some may find the styling not to their taste, but don’t be fooled into thinking that this isn’t a proper bit of kit, because it is.
+Some might not like the styling, but don’t be fooled into thinking that this isn’t a proper bit of kit, because it really is.